Time Blocking: Process of Arranging your Tasks

 This method focusing prioritising as the key to productivity and better time management.
 How do you start? – a to-do list.

-Ultimately, managing your time is an ongoing process.
+Ultimately, managing your time or time management for teams is an ongoing process.
 Needing to be evaluated daily, monthly, even yearly.
 Allowing you to analyse whether you’re spending your time wisely and in ways that get you to achieve your goals and make you happy.